Pets for Adoption:

 The Potter League welcomes everyone who is considering adopting a shelter animal.
 Our successful adoption program is based on matching the needs of our animals with the lifestyles of our adopters.

 We encourage a prospective adopter to fill out a questionnaire describing the kind of companion animal he or she desires.
 Pet personality profiles and staff evaluations aid our adoption counselors in assisting adopters in finding the right dog, cat or small animal for their lifestyles.

 Dogs and cats available for adoption have all been examined by a veterinarian and are up to date on vaccinations appropriate for their age.
-All dogs have also been treated with Frontline flea and tick treatment.
+All dogs have also been treated with K9 Advantage Multi treatment and have been microchipped.
 The adoption fee includes an I.D. tag, a month of crate rental, a certificate for an additional veterinarian exam, and a discount for a basic obedience class.

-All cats have been treated with Frontline flea treatment and have been microchipped.
+All cats have been treated with Advantage Multi for Cats and have been microchipped.
 The adoption fee includes a cat safety collar, an I.D. tag, a certificate for an additional veterinarian exam and a cardboard carrier.

 Puppies (6 months & under) $350